benadaba/package-requirements/JENKINS-INSTALLATION/READme.md

 ### Run jenkins containers
 `docker run -d -v jenkins_home:/var/jenkins_home -p 8080:8080 -p 50000:50000 --restart=on-failure jenkins/jenkins:lts-jdk17`

-### 7. Ensure that SonarQube is running and Access sonarQube on the browser
+### 7. Ensure that Jenkins is running and Access Jenkins on the browser
  jenkins default port is = 8080
- get the sonarqube public ip address publicIP:9000
+ get the jenkins public ip address publicIP:9000

 Once your instance is up and running, Log in to http://localhost:8080